The Role of Joy in Child Development

 Joy is a powerful antidote to stress.
 Stress, although healthy in certain amounts, has potentially negative effects during child development.
 Kids experience the pressures of stress if they feel like they don’t fit in with their peers or don’t take the time to relax or play after a long day of learning.
 You can increase kids’ well-being by supplying the tools to combat stress and promote joy.
 We’ll get into the ways you can do this, but first, let’s discuss the benefits of joy for kids:

-1. Reduces Anxiety
+1. Joy Reduces Anxiety

+While it may seem obvious, joy brings relief from anxiety.
 Ongoing stressful events trigger feelings of anxiety, especially if those feelings go untreated.
 You may notice stress or anxiety in a child if they exhibit signs like:

 - Mood swings